Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 ITEMS YOU’LL NEED:

 I have made candles for sale before, and I will say they are rather cost-prohibitive up front.
-You’ll need to make sure you can charge enough to make the materials worth it.

 That being said, I would reserve this project for older kids.
 You can see a variety of supplies for different kinds of candles here >>